Performance Improvement Director Salary

 Popular Skills for Performance Improvement Director

-Performance Improvement Directors generally report applying a varied skill set to their work.
-Most notably, facility with Six Sigma Black Belt, Lean Process Engineering, and Project Management are correlated to pay that is significantly above average, leading to increases of 42 percent, 34 percent, and 7 percent, respectively.
-Skills that pay less than market rate include Regulatory Compliance, Risk Management / Risk Control, and Data Analysis.
-Those educated in Regulatory Compliance tend to be well versed in Lean Process Engineering and Six Sigma Black Belt.
+Performance Improvement Directors report using a pretty varied skill set on the job.
+Most notably, facility with Six Sigma Black Belt, Lean Process Engineering, and Project Management are correlated to pay that is significantly above average, leading to increases of 38 percent, 32 percent, and 5 percent, respectively.
+Skills that seem to negatively impact pay include Regulatory Compliance, Risk Management / Risk Control, and Data Analysis.
+Most people who know Regulatory Compliance also know Lean Process Engineering and Six Sigma Black Belt.

 Pay by Experience Level for Performance Improvement Director